Friends of PA Bats- Conservation and Management Workshop / Bat Working Group, April 1-3

 GENERAL AGENDA:

-Introductions; participants summarize work they do, recent projects, personal goals, and what they perceive as greatest needs in PA bat conservation are.
+Introductions: participants should summarize work they do; recent projects, personal goals, and what they perceive as greatest needs in PA bat conservation are.

-Organization Update Session; Summer Surveys, Winter Surveys, Hibernacula restoration/enhancement, Appalachian Bat Count, MYLE Summer Roosts, National Speleological region or chapters, bats in bridges, DCNR Forestry, PA State Parks, PA Army National Guard, PA Department of Environmental Protection, PennDOT, PA Turnpike, wildlife rehabilitation, USFWS, and others.
+Organization Update Session; including but not limited to: Summer Surveys, Winter Surveys, Hibernacula restoration/enhancement, Appalachian Bat Count, MYLE Summer Roosts, National Speleological region or chapters, bats in bridges, DCNR Forestry, PA State Parks, PA Army National Guard, PA Department of Environmental Protection, PennDOT, PA Turnpike, wildlife rehabilitation, USFWS, and others.

-Teams; potential team tasks are reviewed and open discussion briefly highlights issues at hand, needs, possible outcomes, finished product, and expected timeline.
+Form a Team; bats are more complicated than a typical meeting can address.
+Therefore we provide a framework for like-minded individuals to collaborate.
+Introduce a topic and open discussion briefly highlights issues at hand, needs, possible outcomes, finished product, goals, and milestones.
 Participants are encouraged to sign up/lead teams ultimately coordinating among themselves with designated virtual progress meetings 2-3 times a year.

 Information exchange sessions: general and invited themed 15- minute summaries of recent projects/research.
 Lightning Talks/Announcements: Up to 5 minutes per topic, slides optional.
 Great to introduce project needs or ideas, tools, questions, summary of small conservation projects, successes or failures.

-After Meeting-Meetings: A major request has been to provide ample networking opportunities.
-Early arrivals will appreciate the late morning start; the schedule provides 30 minute breaks between sessions.
-Thursday night is the traditional networking opportunity at a local pub to digest the day's info.
-Friday afternoon linger after sessions close, or join one of several field trip opportunities TBD.
+After Meeting-Meetings: A major request has been to provide ample networking opportunities and breaks.
+Early arrivals April 1 will appreciate an informal pre-meeting get together.
+Thursday night is the traditional networking opportunity at a local pub to digest the day's info and plan future collaborations.
+Friday afternoon linger after sessions close for lunch with colleagues, and/or join the afternoon field trip opportunity.

 CALL FOR PAPERS:

 Have a topic you'd like to talk about, relevant research to present, success stories to brag about, or disasters that are teachable moments?
-CLICK HERE to send in your presentation summary/reserve a speaking slot!
+Abstracts are due March 23.
+Presentations are due March 31 electronically, or in person at the April 1 social.
+CLICK HERE to send in your presentation summary and reserve a speaking slot!

 What participants are saying . . .

-Our pre-meeting survey is buzzing; network Teams and collaborate towards common goals:
+Our pre-meeting survey is buzzing!
+Network during this meeting and collaborate towards common goals:

 "Preservation of remaining cave bat populations"